oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 	![Navigate to Autonmous Database](./images/nav-adb.png "")

-3. Ensure you are in the correct compartment and select **Create Autonmous Database**.
+3. Ensure you are in the correct compartment and select **Create Autonomous Database**.
 The region in which you provision the ADB doesn't matter as much as the previous GenAI services Lab as the ADB will use the service route to access the model.

 	![Console create ADB button](./images/create-adb-button.png "")